 - You should invest in a 3DS kit like this one that comes with a microfiber cleaning cloth.
 Keep it with your system in its case, as you’ll still have to wipe the vertical lines off of the protector when you’re ready to play.
 Should your system take a tumble, however, the risk of a permanent scratch is now much lower.

 Speakers are “popping” or making other undesirable noises

 The 3DS’ weak point, across nearly every model, is sound quality.
 The console’s internal speakers are quiet, tinny, and generally a great incentive to buy a nice pair of headphones.
 If you’ve been using them in quiet environments, you may have also noticed a popping or crackling sound occurring.

 - Nintendo’s solution to this is less than ideal.
 Try turning the volume up above 30% and see if the popping sound stops.
-If you can’t play the system at a low volume, your next step would be to use a pair of headphones — again, it’s not an ideal solution, but it’s a design flaw in the system itself.
+If you can’t play the system at a high volume, your next step would be to use a pair of headphones — again, it’s not an ideal solution, but it’ll bypass the design flaw in the system itself.

 - Should the popping problem occur even when you’re playing the 3DS at a high volume, there is likely a hardware defect in your system that should be repaired.
 Use Nintendo’s online repair service to send your system in.